Brauckhoff/Group-Project/README.md

 The subset of the filtered read mappings and the MAG contigs is computed to get the number of reads mapped to MAGs
 - see Python script `mapping_analysis.py`
+- see Additional Table A1 in Excel file

 The fraction of read that were mapped to MAGs compared to the total number of reads used for the corresponding assembly was computed.